Atoms and coatoms in three-generated lattices: Introduction and target

 In fact, Proposition~\ref{prophszHfd}\eqref{prophszHfdd} we will say more, namely,

 The bottom of $\bhhrom$ is $\varmplu=\mvar N_5$ and its atoms are the twenty-three known covers of $\varmplu$.

 Although a $2^{23}$-element lattice cannot be drawn in the practice, the schematic diagram given in Figure~\ref{figdd} gives some insight into it; the details will be explained in Section~\ref{sectionmorabout}.
 For each of the $2^{23}$ lattice varieties belonging to $\bhhrom$, we \emph{determine the atom spectrum} of the variety in question.
 The description of atom spectra of members of $\bhhrom$ is even visualized by Figure~\ref{figdd}; we will later explain how.
 Since this description can be dualized in a trivial way, we are not going to pay separate attention to coatom spectra.
-The \emph{double spectra} create so much computational difficulty that they are determined only for the atoms of $\bhhrom$, that is, for the twenty-three known covers of $\mvar N_5$.
+The \emph{double spectra} create so much computational difficulty that they are determined only for a quarter of the varieties belonging to $\bhhrom$, including the twenty-three known covers of $\mvar N_5$.